Energy in Saudi Arabia: Production

-Saudi-Arabia is the major oil producer in the world accounting for 12.9% of the global production.
+Saudi Arabia is the major oil producer in the world accounting for 12.9% of the global production.

 Saudi Arabia produces over 10 e6oilbbl per day of oil, exporting 8.9 e6oilbbl per day.
 The government is investing over $71 Billion to increase oil production to near 12 e6oilbbl per day by 2009 and up to 12.5 e6oilbbl per day by 2015.
 This may be attributed to the report that 700 e3oilbbl of excess capacity are needed to compensate for a natural decline in availability.

 The future of Saudi Arabian oil is complicated by the fact that the major Saudi oil fields are extremely old and have been producing oil for decades.
 Corrosion is becoming a large problem in addition to many other problems that come over time.
 The result is that most of the easily produced oil is gone from these fields and tapping the rest of the oil is probably going to be much more difficult and more expensive.
 Such increased difficulty and expense may indicate that Saudi Arabian oil fields have already peaked.

+On 26 May, 2025 Saudi Arabia and Kuwait have announced a major oil discovery in the Partitioned Zone, near the North Wafra Wara-Burgan field, about five kilometers from the Wafra field.
+The well produced over 500 barrels per day of crude with an API gravity of 26–27 degrees.
+It’s the first find since joint operations resumed in 2020, highlighting the countries' continued energy cooperation and commitment to global supply security.